spatstat/book/index.md

 This is the companion website for __"[Spatial Point Patterns: Methodology and Applications with R][1]"__.

+**The site is currently under construction.
+At the moment you can only download three sample chapters and get the discount code for the book.
+R code and errata coming soon.**

 <ul class="toc">
   {% include nav.html %}
 </ul>